Rudheer127/cse476-final-project/report.md

 ## Agent Workflow and Routing

 The `CoreAgent` class in `agent/agent_core.py` routes each question to the appropriate strategy.
-I detect math questions using multiple signals:
+Math detection uses:
-- Presence of operators (+, -, *, /, etc.)
+- Presence of operators (+, -, *, /, ×, ÷)
-- Math keywords (solve, calculate, sum, etc.)
+- Math keywords (solve, calculate, percent, total, sum, difference, quotient, etc.)
-- Multiple digits in the question text
+- At least 2 digits in the question text

 Math questions route to Self-Consistency, while all others route to Self-Critique.